 - You have a right to consider each request for reasonable accommodation on a case-by-case basis.
 No one should force you to make blanket changes.

-- You have a right to verify claims of disability.
-Some unscrupulous people can use disabled persons as a front to get special treatment and force you to modify your home.
-You also have the right to ask for verification from the person with a disability.
-That applies if neither the impairment nor the need for reasonable accommodation is known.
+- You have a right to verify claims of disability, but proceed with caution and follow the law.
+Some unscrupulous people can use a "disability" as a front to get special treatment for adjusted rental payment deadlines or to force you to modify your home.
+Ask for allowed forms of verification from the person with a disability to confirm that the requested modification is related to a renter's disability.

 - As a property owner, you have a right to approve the modification plans being made to your property.

 - If the request for reasonable accommodation will cause you undue financial and administrative hardship, then you can decline to pay for the costs associated with it.
-Generally, it’s the tenant who will pay for the modifications to your home unless you receive federal assistance.
+If costs are prohibitive, work with your tenant to come up with a compromise or find ways to fund a modification through local or federal assistance.

-Unless you are a lawyer with lots of time on your hands, you won’t have the time to familiarize yourself with all legal regulations concerning rental properties.
+Unless you are a lawyer who is familiar with landlord-tenant laws and reasonable accommodation, you probably don't have the time to familiarize yourself with all legal regulations concerning rental properties.
 When in doubt, consult a Salt Lake property management company.

 Many of these professionals have been in the game for a long time.
 They are aware of the federal, state, and local laws governing reasonable accommodations.
-Property managers stay updated on this kind of information.
-So, they know what laws you need to comply with and the consequences of not doing so.
+Seasoned property managers stay updated on this kind of information and are prepared to keep you compliant.
+They also know how to work with tenants on the best solutions to avoid the costly impact of violating housing laws.